apexDev37/Algorithms/algorithms/java/singlyLinkedList/DESCRIPTION.md

 ### Description
 ---
-Linked list data structure is a form of a sequential collection, and it does not have to be in order.
+Linked list, data structure, is a form of a sequential collection, and it does not have to be in order.
 A linked list consists of independent nodes that may contain any type of data (in this case `integer`).
 Each node has a reference to the next node in the link.